aviculturist/cnry/README.md

 yarn ts-node scripts/set-uri.ts '1' 'https://example.com'
 yarn ts-node scripts/add-maintenance.ts '4c28f47' 'true' 'This is a message from the deployer'
 ```
 The last two are pretty neat.
 The penultimate one lets you set a Cnry-specific uri.
 And the last one shows how to use a small contract to manage a `maintenance` messaging and storage system on the bockchain.
 Because Cnry's interface is a fully static site (there's no server), it's by definition impossible to make changes once it's deployed without releasing a new version.
-The maintenance contract lets the deployer deploy a message on any build of the site by publishing it in the contract storage.
-The little hash is based on the last git commit hash for any given release and it's displayed in the footer of the Cnry frontend.
+The maintenance contract lets the deployer display a message on any build of the site by publishing it in the contract storage.
+The little hash is based on the last git commit hash for any given release which is displayed in the footer of the Cnry frontend.

 ## Translation